bluesky/bluesky-adaptive/docker/README.md

 ## To run the containers:
 On a Mac, to use the display you will need to install XQuartz and allow connections from network clients.
+The bash script `local_display.sh` will set up a LOCAL_DISPLAY variable of the host machine and add it to the XQuartz access control list (if needed).
-The queue-monitor gui container image is built on the base image [jozo/pyqt5](https://hub.docker.com/r/jozo/pyqt5).
+The queue-monitor gui image is built on [jozo/pyqt5](https://hub.docker.com/r/jozo/pyqt5).

 ```bash
 cd docker/queue-server